andrew henderson menu

 Global Citizen

-Portugal is one of the best EU countries to establish tax residence thanks to its lucrative tax schemes and business-friendly environment.
-Moreover, its high standard of living and natural beauty makes it an excellent location for a second home.
+Portugal has long been one of the best European Union (EU) countries to establish tax residence thanks to its lucrative tax schemes and business-friendly environment.
+Moreover, its high standard of living and natural beauty make it an excellent location for a second home.

-If you want to be a tax resident of one of the oldest European countries and reduce your tax bill, reach out to us.
-Here at Nomad Capitalist, we’ve helped many clients discover personal and financial freedom in Portugal, and we’d love to do it for you.
+Ready to be a tax resident of one of Europe’s best-loved countries and reduce your tax bill?
+Then, reach out to us.
+Here at Nomad Capitalist, we’ve helped lots of our clients discover personal and financial freedom in Portugal, and we’d love to do it for you.

 Portugal – Country Overview

-Located on the Iberian Peninsula in southwestern Europe, Portugal is one of the oldest European countries.
-The country shares its sole land border with Spain.
+Located on the Iberian Peninsula in southwestern Europe, Portugal shares its sole land border with Spain.
 Its two island chains are autonomous and have their own regional governments.

-Portugal’s current population is 10,119,590, and the official language is Portuguese.
-Lisbon is the capital and the largest and most populous city in Portugal.
+Portugal’s current population is over 10,500,000; the official language is Portuguese, and the capital Lisbon is the most populous city.

 The country is home to 17 UNESCO World Heritage Sites.
-It also boasts diverse terrain and climate with cold and rocky northern coast and warm and sunny south.
+It boasts diverse terrain and climate with a cold and rocky northern coast and a warm and sunny south.

 Portugal – Passport

-According to the Nomad Passport Index, the Portuguese passport is the fourth-best in the world.
-It grants visa-free and visa-on-arrival access to 173 countries.
-At five years, Portugal’s naturalization timeline is one of the shortest in Europe, making it an excellent second citizenship option.
+It grants visa-free and visa-on-arrival access to 175 countries.
+At five years, Portugal’s naturalisation timeline is one of the shortest in Europe, making it an excellent second citizenship option.

 Portugal – Economy

 Throughout its history, Portugal has experienced plenty of ups and downs.
-Once one of the wealthiest countries in the world, Portugal’s economy gradually deteriorated until it was one of the poorest European countries in the 19th and 20th centuries.
+Once one of the wealthiest countries in the world, Portugal’s economy gradually deteriorated, leaving it one of the poorest European countries in the 19th and 20th centuries.

-In the late 90s, Portugal joined the EU (then EEC), after which the country experienced reasonable economic growth and high living standards.
+In the late 1990s, Portugal joined the EU (then EEC), after which it experienced reasonable economic growth and high living standards.
 In 2009, the crisis struck again, but the government promptly took reformative steps to battle it.

-Today, Portugal is a developed, high-income country with thriving opportunities and a hyper-active services sector.
+Today, Portugal is a developed, high-income country with thriving opportunities and a well-developed service sector.

 Portugal

-How to Be a Tax Resident in Portugal?
+How to Become a Tax Resident in Portugal

 To be considered a Portuguese tax resident, you must meet at least one of the following conditions:

-In Portugal, there are tax residents, non-residents, and a third category of taxpayers known as the Non-Habitual Tax residents.
-Wondering what’s that?
+In Portugal, there are tax residents, non-residents and a third category of taxpayers known as the Non-Habitual Tax residents.

 How to Be a Tax Resident in Portugal